dgrun/FateID/README.md

 After downloading and unzipping

-unzip FateID.zip
+unzip FateID-master.zip

 it can be installed from the command line by

-R CMD INSTALL FateID
+R CMD INSTALL FateID-master

 or directly in R from source by

-install.packages("FateID", repos = NULL, type="source")
+install.packages("FateID-master",repos = NULL, type="source")

 (if R is started from the directory where FateID.zip has been downloaded to; otherwise specify the full path)